canatella/xwwp/README.md

 fork and create a pull request, most of the needed code is already there, it just needs to be hooked.

+## DWIM style `M-x xwwp`

+DWIM style command adapted from `eww`, smarter than the original `xwidget-webkit-browse-url`.
+Automatically prefixes and expands the url, and use `xwwp-search-prefix` to search for it if input doesn't look like an URL or a domain name.

+If called with a prefix ARG, create a new Webkit session instead of reusing the default Webkit session.

 ## Browse url in other window

 The `xwidget-webkit-browse-url` just update the current xwidget-webkit buffer